Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Details of the Tombs| ©mowolf2000

 The Paris Catacombs are open every day of the week except Mondays.
-From Tuesday to Sunday the opening hours are from 10:00 am to 8:30 pm.
-The last admissions are at 19:30 p.m. so you must be there before to avoid being left without entrance.
+From Tuesday to Sunday, the opening hours are from 10:00 am to 8:30 pm.
+The last admissions are at 7:30 p.m. in the evening, so you must be there early to avoid missing out on admission.

 Brief history of the catacombs